If you can’t find the answer you’re looking for, please call us on 0333 000 1234 or use our live chat service during business hours.

 Are there any countries not covered by the ETA?

-We cannot cover trips to: Afghanistan, Algeria, Central African Republic, Chad, Democratic Republic of Congo, Haiti, Iraq, Israel, Ivory Coast, Lebanon, Libya, Mali, Nigeria, Pakistan (other than Punjab and Sind Provinces), Palestine, Somalia, South Sudan, Sudan, Syria, Ukraine and Yemen.Back to FAQs
+We cannot cover trips to: Afghanistan, Algeria, Central African Republic, Chad, Democratic Republic of Congo, Haiti, Iraq, Israel, Ivory Coast, Lebanon, Libya, Mali, Nigeria, Pakistan (other than Punjab and Sind Provinces), Palestine, Somalia, South Sudan, Sudan, Syria and Yemen.Back to FAQs

 What is the maximum trip duration for ETA travel insurance?

-Single Trip travel insurance will cover you for up to 87 days per trip and annual multi-trip cover will cover you for up to 60 days per trip.Back to FAQs
+Single-trip travel insurance will cover you for up to 31 days per trip and annual multi-trip cover will cover you for up to 31 days per trip but for multiple trips throughout the year.Back to FAQs